Giuseppe Lechi

-Biography
+Early life

 Born in Aspes and being the first son of Faustino Lechi and his wife Doralice Bielli, the general Giuseppe Lechi was already considered a man of great light and shadows ("dark and gloomy"), reckless and unscrupulous similar to his uncle the Count Galliano Lechi, who was very dear, and a model, to Giuseppe.
-His grandfather Pietro was a famous Freemason and a follower of the Enlightenment.
+His grandfather Pietro was a famous Freemason and a follower of the Enlightenment and his sister Francesca Lechi was an Italian revolutionary, figure in Milanese society and mistress of Joachim Murat.

+Military career

-Born a subject of the Most Serene Republic of Venice, he undertook the military career in the Austrian army up to the rank of captain.
-On the arrival of Napoleon in Italy, influenced also by his brother Giacomo, Giuseppe organized with his other brothers Teodoro and Angelo and other friends – all of them members of the "Casino dei Buoni Amici" free-masonnic secret society – the Bresciana revolution of 18 March 1797.
+Lechi pursued a military career in the Austrian army, reaching the rank of captain.
+Upon the arrival of Napoleon in Italy, influenced also by his brother Giacomo, Giuseppe organized with his other brothers Teodoro and Angelo and other friends – all of them members of the "Casino dei Buoni Amici" free-masonic secret society – the Bresciana revolution of 18 March 1797.

-Giuseppe entered the temporary government of Brescia and organized the Brescian Legion that General Bonaparte sent to fighting in Emilia, Marche and then in Central Italy.
+Giuseppe entered the temporary government of Brescia and organized the Brescian Legion, which Napoleon sent to fight in Emilia and the Marche, and then in Central Italy.

 It was in Città di Castello, in 1798, that happened the famous episode of the discussed donation of Raphael's painting "The Marriage of the Virgin" to Giuseppe Lechi by the City Council.

-In the spring of 1799 Giuseppe Lechi with his unit was engaged in a military campaign in Valtellina attempting to curb an anti-French revolt.
+In the spring of 1799, Giuseppe Lechi, with his unit, was engaged in a military campaign in Valtellina, attempting to curb an anti-French revolt.
 Forced to retreat by the Austro-Russians, he joined the Italian Legion of General Pietro Teulié in Dijon.

 Back in Italy with Napoleon he fought at Marengo (14 June 1800) where he was promoted to the rank of division general on the field itself.

 After the Peace of Lunéville (9 February 1801) he became commander of division under Joachim Murat and one of his friends, followers and advisors.
-In the same time, Giuseppe entered the new legislative body of the Italian Republic.
+At the same time, Giuseppe entered the new legislative body of the Italian Republic.

-More and more bound up with the "Murat's circle", General Lechi joined the Masonry of the Scottish Rite (becoming in the follow the Great Master of the Grand Lodge of Naples) and those groups of patriots who supported the ideal of the Italian unification.
+More and more bound up with the "Murat's circle", General Lechi joined the Masonry of the Scottish Rite (becoming the Great Master of the Grand Lodge of Naples) and those groups of patriots who supported the ideal of the Italian unification.

-In 1804, Giuseppe Lechi participated in the conquest of the Kingdom of Naples fighting in the Adriatic regions under general Saint-Cyr.
-In 1805 he was again in Naples with Murat and Joseph Bonaparte, to whom too he would become closely tied by friendship and personal fidelity.
+In 1806, Giuseppe Lechi participated in the conquest of the Kingdom of Naples, fighting in the Adriatic regions under general Saint-Cyr.
+In 1805, he was again in Naples with Murat and Joseph Bonaparte, to whom too he would become closely tied by friendship and personal fidelity.

-In the years 1808 and 1809 Lechi was in Spain at the service of Joseph Bonaparte that has yielded away in the meantime the Kingdom of Naples to Murat; Joseph conquered the city of Barcelona and becomes temporarily the governor there.
+In 1808 and 1809, Lechi was in Spain at the service of Joseph Bonaparte, who had yielded the Kingdom of Naples to Murat.
+When Joseph conquered the city of Barcelona, Lechi was temporarily the governor there.

+Trial

-In 1809 he faced a trial in France (apparently for claims of violence, embezzlement and abuse) but escaped the judgment and was sent back to Naples at the service of his friend, the new king, Joachim Murat.
+In 1809, he faced a trial in France (for claims of violence, embezzlement, and abuse) but escaped the judgment and was sent back to Naples at the service of his friend, the new king, Joachim Murat.

-Lechi was also involved in the conspiracies of general Domenico Pino, probably also as a link for Murat himself in the plot.
+Lechi was also involved in the conspiracies of General Domenico Pino, likely as a link to Murat himself in the plot.